HOW WEIGHTED BLANKET THERAPY CAN HELP THOSE WITH ANXIETY, AUTISM, AND MORE

 Of course, there are medications out there designed to help with insomnia and anxiety.
 Some people prefer not to take them, perhaps because of the side effects or because they don’t help the way they should.
 There are some medications and therapies available for ASD and SPD as well, and like those for insomnia, these options don’t always pan out.
 One therapy, however, comes relatively cheap and with virtually no side effects.
 It’s also capable of helping people with these conditions, and maybe even more.

 On the surface, something as simple as a weighted blanket shouldn’t be able to hold its own against extensively researched and designed drugs.
 Even therapies designed to relieve anxiety or alleviate certain ASD symptoms take many years of study and practice.
 How, then, could a heavy blanket help these patients out?

-“Historically, Native Americans and other indigenous tribes from around the world automatically wrapped their babies snuggly in a swaddle or cradle board to ease fussiness,” Tori Boucher, an autism spectrum counselor and author told Medical Daily via email.
-“Innovative hospitals and birthing centers today continue this practice.
+“Historically, Native Americans and other indigenous tribes from around the world automatically wrapped their babies snuggly in a swaddle or cradle board to ease fussiness,” Tori Boucher, an autism spectrum counsellor and author told Medical Daily via email.
+“Innovative hospitals and birthing centres today continue this practice.
 Weighted blankets are a clever extension of that idea for individuals who continue to need snug pressure beyond infancy.”